The category of a partitioned fan: The category of a partitioned fan

 \begin{defn} A partition $\Pfrak$ of $\Sigma$ as described above is called \textit{admissible} if whenever $\sigma_1 \sim \sigma_2$ are such that $\pi_{\sigma_1}(\tau_1) = \pi_{\sigma_2}(\tau_2)$ for some $\tau_1 \in \starr(\sigma_1)$ and $\tau_2 \in \starr(\sigma_2)$, then $\tau_1 \sim \tau_2$.
 A \textit{partitioned fan} is a pair $(\Sigma, \Pfrak)$ of a simplicial fan $\Sigma$ and an admissible partition $\Pfrak$ of $\Sigma$. \end{defn}

 This says that if two cones $\sigma_1, \sigma_2$ are in the same equivalence class, then any two cones which are ``in the same relative position'' should be identified.
-This restriction is necessary to make the composition of morphisms in the category of a partitioned fan well-defined, as we show in the subsequent lemmas.
+This restriction is necessary to make the composition of morphisms in the category of a partitioned fan well-defined.
+It is not obvious that non-trivial admissible partitions exist, because the cones $\tau_1, \tau_2$ in the definition may not satisfy $\tau_1, \tau_2 \in \Ecal_\tau$ for some $\tau \in \Sigma$, in other words it may not be possible to identify $\tau_1$ and $\tau_2$ with the rules defined above.
+Before proving that non-trivial admissible partitions always exist, we state the following elementary result from linear algebra for the sake of completeness in our context.